top of page

 Quite honestly, the type of people who usually come to me because of low self-worth are not doing anything really terribly crappy.
 I don’t have megalomaniacs or mass murders sitting in my office feeling bad about themselves.

-I usually have wonderful, caring, anxious humans who, like all humans, occasionally make a misstep, and then beat themselves up terribly.
+I usually have wonderful, caring, anxious humans who, like all humans occasionally make a misstep, or have an aspect of being a human that they find difficult, and then beat themselves up terribly.
 Or they have a sense that everyone is doing better than they are, happier than they are, got-it-together more than they have (thanks social media).

 True self-esteem and self-worth is a sense of your own fundamental, unchanging goodness, despite the blunders we all make from time to time.

 Holding yourself in that place of acceptance makes it easier to recover from these blunders too – if you know in your heart you are generally a decent person much of the time, it is easier to acknowledge when you make a mistake and to apologise or rectify it without defensiveness.
+You can have healthy self-esteem and also hold yourself to account when you've done something wrong or you've taken a wrong turn.
 There’s a sense of internal stability that makes it so much less threatening to correct course when we inevitably veer off from time to time.

 Good self-worth also helps us to use healthy boundaries with others.
 If you have a strong sense of your own value, you are more easily able to discern which feedback will be helpful to take on and which won’t, say no to requests, and set limits on how it is acceptable for others to treat you.